 Too much air will cause the flame to lift off the burner ports and create noisy burner operation.
 Too little air will result in soot formation.

 Step 3.
-Reinstall inner door and observe burner operation.
+Replace inner door as described in this manual, observe burner operation.
 Burner should operate as adjusted in step 2.
 If not, repeat air shutter adjustment compensating for proper burner operation with inner door closed.